We're pleased to offer the following services at the Westside Veterinary Clinic:

 We have a veterinarian and personnel on duty 6 days a week who are trained and equipped to handle any urgent care your pet has.
 Usually an emergency team consists of at least one veterinarian and several technicians working together to save a pet's life.
 Emergencies can be things such as: hit by a car, blocked tomcats, and chocolate ingestion.
 If you ever feel that your pet needs emergency treatment do not hesitate to call or come in immediately.
 If possible, it is best to call before coming in so that a team member can advise you on your particular emergency.

 We are also available for urgent care when the condition is not life-threatening, but you feel your pet needs to be seen before you are able to get an appointment.
 Our veterinarians will work to "squeeze" you in between scheduled appointments.
 When you arrive, our receptionist will be able to give you an estimate on how long you may have to wait in order to be seen.

 After Hours Emergencies

 In order for our patients to have the best overnight care, and our doctors and staff to have quality balance in their lives, we send emergencies between 10pm-7am to MU Veterinary Hospital.
 You can call there and speak with a person right away.

-We want to be our best for our patients and clients, and this change allows our doctors and staff to rest and be ready for the next day of all the challenges and joys of helping pets live long and happy lives.
+We want to be our best for our patients and clients, and this schedule allows our doctors and staff to rest and be ready for the next day of all the challenges and joys of helping pets live long and happy lives.

 Types of Pets Seen